Tramshy/sts-map-generator/README.md

 This package is licensed under the MIT License.
 For more information read: `LICENSE`.

 ## Additional Notes About Dependency
-The base implementation of `SetAvailability` uses `DOTween` for color and scale changing.
+The base implementation of `SetAvailabilityVisuals` uses `DOTween` for color and scale changing.
 However, this package is not dependent on `DOTween`.
 The package will automatically detect whether you have `DOTween` imported for the project and act accordingly.